wernerschuler/Deploying-Active-Directory/README.md

   <hr>

   <p>
-    9. Promote as a Domain controller <br>
+    9. Promote as a Domain controller: <br>
     &nbsp &nbsp - Top right corner of the screen there is a yellow exclamation symbol.
 Click this symbol, then click Promote this server to a domain controller <br>
     &nbsp &nbsp - Click Add a new forest <br>
     &nbsp &nbsp - Add a root domain name, then click Next <br>